loda-lang/loda-cpp/README.md

 This repository ([loda-cpp](https://github.com/loda-lang/loda-cpp)) contains an implementation of the [LODA language](https://loda-lang.org/spec) in C++ including an interpreter, an optimizer and a miner.
 The miner is used to generate LODA programs for integer sequences from the OEIS which are stored in [loda-programs](https://github.com/loda-lang/loda-programs).

-## Installation
+## Getting Started

 To install LODA using binaries, please follow the [official installation instructions](http://loda-lang.org/install/).

-Alternatively, you can also build it from sources.
-You need the `make` (`nmake` on Windows) tool and a standard C++ compiler.
-It is supported on Linux, macOS and Windows.
-It does not require any external libraries, but only the `curl`, `gzip` command-line tools.
-To build it, switch to the `src` folder and run the build command for your platform:

-* Linux x86\_64: `make -f Makefile.linux-x86.mk`
-* Linux ARM64: `make -f Makefile.linux-arm64.mk`
-* macOS Intel: `make -f Makefile.macos-x86.mk`
-* macOS M1: `make -f Makefile.macos-arm64.mk`
-* Windows: `nmake /F Makefile.windows.mk`

 To do a simple test, you can run `loda eval A000045` to calculate the first terms of the Fibonacci sequence.
 Run `loda setup` to intialize the LODA home directory.
 To mine programs for OEIS sequences, you can run `loda mine` (single-core) or `loda mine -p` (multi-core).

 ## Usage